dsoftwareinc/wiwik/docs/deployment/configuration.md

 Number of days for a question to become "old".
 Old unanswered questions are promoted to be answered.
-In order to disable the feature, set this to None.
+To disable the feature, set this to None.
 Default: `None`.

 ### `ALLOW_ANONYMOUS_QUESTION`